Enrollment of Students

 Act 1 of 2022 – Assisting Students Experiencing Education Instability BEC.

 Submitting Enrollment Complaints to the Department of Education

-When a dispute arises regarding enrollment of a student, the person attempting to enroll the child or the school district may bring the dispute to the attention of the Department’s School Services Office.
+When a dispute arises regarding enrollment of a student, the person attempting to enroll the child or the school district may bring the dispute to the attention of the Department's School Services Office.
 A complaint may be filed by mail, email or by phone with written follow up.
-After receipt of a complaint, a Department representative will contact the school district, family or other involved parties to determine the facts, whether the child is entitled to enrollment in the district and to try to resolve the problem.
-These contacts, whenever possible, will occur within five (5) days of receipt of the complaint.
-If the complaint is not amicably resolved, a written determination will be made and sent to the school district and the individual who filed the complaint.
+After receipt of a complaint, a Department representative will contact the school district, family or other involved parties to gather information and to try to help resolve the dispute.
+These contacts, whenever possible, will occur within five (5) school days of receipt of the complaint.

 Each school district and charter school must adopt a written policy on student admission; which policy shall be a public record (22 Pa Code § 11.41).
-The Department recommends that school district and charter school admission policies and procedures be posted on the entity’s website.
+School district and charter schools should publish enrollment policies and procedures on their websites.

 Frequently Asked Enrollment Questions and Answers